Melbourne in Brevard County, Florida — The American South (South Atlantic)

 Erected by The Abigail Wright Chamberlin Chapter, Daughters of the American Revolution and Jonathan Eastman Society, Children of the American Revolution.

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Roads & Vehicles • Settlements & Settlers • Wars, US Indian.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical year for this entry is 1838.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Union Cypress Railway (approx. 0.9 miles away); Original Melbourne Village Hall (approx. one mile away); Lincoln Hotel (approx. 1.3 miles away); Naval Air Station Melbourne (approx. 1.4 miles away); Land Yacht Port-O-Call (approx. 1.4 miles away); Holy Trinity (approx. 1.7 miles away); Florida Institute of Technology (approx. 1.8 miles away); Little Red Schoolhouse (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Union Cypress Railway (approx. 0.9 miles away); Original Melbourne Village Hall (approx. one mile away); Lincoln Hotel (approx. 1.3 miles away); Naval Air Station Melbourne (approx. 1.4 miles away); Land Yacht Port-O-Call (approx. 1.4 miles away); Holy Trinity (approx. 1.7 miles away); Florida Institute of Technology (approx. 1.8 miles away); Little Red Schoolhouse (approx. 1.9 miles away).
 Touch for a list and map of all markers in Melbourne.